dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 ### Task 2: Create a friendly name for the workspace

 The name of the Workspace is displayed when the user signs in.
 Available resources are organized by Workspace.
 For a better user experience, we will provide a friendly name for our new Workspace.

+>**Note**: The workspace will not appear until Task 1 has completed deployment.

 1. Sign in to the [Azure Portal](https://portal.azure.com/).